mike1234-pixel/memory-game/README.md

 There is also state that sets current and previous cards using a `uniqueIdenitifer`, so that current and previous cards can remain flipped even when they are not matched.

+## Improvements

+The number of cats requested in the api request is currently hardcoded.
+Some additional logic could be written to allow the user to select the number of cards they want in their game.

+All it requires is an input where the user can select the number of cards, then that value halved can be used in the api request.